 Considering the mayhem they bring, wars are amazingly popular.

 It’s a long time, for example, since the United States Government led Americans into a war against their will.
 Actually, I can’t think of one.
-Vietnam, for sure, turned very unpopular once it became clear that a quick win was out of reach; but there was very little opposition to it while “advisors” were being sent there in the late ‘50s and early ‘60s.
+Vietnam, for sure, turned very unpopular once it became clear that a quick win was out of reach; but there was very little opposition to it while “advisors” were being sent there in the late fifties and early sixties.
 The principle of intervention didn’t seem to bother people then any more than it does now; it’s just that the architects of that one got the cost estimates wrong.
 Hey, it happens!

 More recent wars have been masterpieces of public relations.
 It’s not of course to say for a millisecond that Marxism has any merit to its name, but remember that Marxist takeover in Grenada? — it provided a magnificent excuse for a live-round Navy exercise and a triumph for Ronnie and his merry band of Republican warriors — who watched it, of course, from a good safe distance.

 Ditto, Panama; which had the awesome additional advantage of further trashing the Bill of Rights by proving that the Feds can get away with drug busts even a thousand miles from United States territory and that not even a foreign Head of State is safe from their long arm’s reach.